Milnor invariants of string links, trivalent trees, and configuration space integrals: Introduction

 \section{Introduction}

 This article studies the relationship between two concepts.
 The first is the link invariants defined by Milnor in his senior thesis in 1954 \cite{Milnor1954}.
-Some of these are invariant under not just isotopy but also \emph{link homotopy}, which esentially means that they detect linking of different strands but ignore knotting of individual strands.
+Some of these are invariant under not just isotopy but also \emph{link homotopy}, which essentially means that they detect linking of different strands but ignore knotting of individual strands.
 Milnor considered closed links, for which these invariants are only defined modulo greatest common divisors of lower-order invariants.
-In 1990, Habegger and Lin \cite{HabeggerLin} succeeded in classifying links up to link homotopy (i.e., homotopy links) by using string links, for which the Milnor invariants are well defined integer invariants.
+In 1990, Habegger and Lin \cite{HabeggerLin} succeeded in classifying links up to link homotopy (i.e.~homotopy links) by using string links,\footnote{We consider a space of \emph{long links} which is homeomorphic to the space of string links.} for which the Milnor invariants are well defined integer invariants.
 (See Section \ref{Background} for the precise definitions of string links and link homotopy.)
-Furthermore, Milnor invariants are \emph{finite type} (or \emph{Vassiliev}) invariants (see Section \ref{FiniteType}), and these invariants are known \cite{BarNatanJKTR} to distinguish string links up to link homotopy.
+Furthermore, Milnor invariants are \emph{finite type} (or \emph{Vassiliev}) invariants (see Section \ref{FiniteType}), and these invariants distinguish string links up to link homotopy \cite{HabeggerLin, BarNatanJKTR}.

 The second side of the story is configuration space integrals (a brief overview of which is given in Section \ref{Integrals}).
 They were first used by Gauss to define the linking number of two closed curves and were generalized by Bott and Taubes \cite{BottTaubes} in the 1990s.
-(This is why they are sometimes called \emph{Bott-Taubes integrals}.)
-D.~Thurston \cite{DThurstonABThesis} used them to construct finite type knot and link invariants, and Cattaneo, Cotta-Ramusino, and Longoni extended them to knots in higher dimensions to obtain information about the cohomology of spaces of knots \cite{CCRL}.
-A further development was undertaken in \cite{KMV} where the authors extended configuration space integrals to string links and used them to construct all finite type invariants of this space.
+D.~Thurston \cite{DThurstonABThesis} used them to construct finite type knot and link invariants, and Cattaneo, Cotta-Ramusino, and Longoni extended them to knots in higher dimensions to obtain information about the cohomology of spaces of knots \cite{CCRL-AGT}.
+A further development was undertaken in \cite{KMV} where the authors extended configuration space integrals to long links and used them to construct all finite type invariants of this space.
 The motivation for the results in this paper in fact comes from the work in \cite{KMV}.
-In short, as mentioned above, Milnor invariants are in particular of finite type, so some of the integrals (or combinations thereof) constructed in \cite{KMV} are thus Milnor invariants.
+In short, as mentioned above, Milnor invariants are in particular of finite type, so some of the integrals constructed in \cite{KMV} are thus Milnor invariants.
 It is our goal here to elucidate that relationship.

 An important auxiliary ingredient for configuration space integrals are trivalent diagrams (or graphs), which are combinatorial objects and which form a part of a cochain complex (see Section \ref{Diagrams}).
 More specifically, each finite type invariant is given by a sum of integrals, and this linear combination of integrals corresponds to a linear combination of diagrams (see Section \ref{Integrals} for an overview).
 The subspace of diagrams which correspond to \emph{link homotopy} invariants of string links was first found by Bar-Natan \cite{BarNatanJKTR} and further developed (in terms of the cochain complex and configuration space integrals) in \cite{KMV}.
 It is these diagrams that will ultimately provide the connection between Milnor invariants of string links and configuration space integrals.